Macro80-20/webpack-tut/readME.md

 it worked with lodash because its more than 30kb

 to do this manually by setting threshold size smaller than kb, react is about 17 , so we go optimisation and a new iption

+up until now after setting custom criteria for common dependenceis e.g what setting the minsize of a dep so that webpack knows wether to create a sep bundle for it

+anywho

+Up until now i have set up porudction configuration for multiple page applications but as a ressult after every byild i am getting several html files for several webpages

+now i will lern how to sertup development config for multiplage page applications